Ciel-et-Terre-International/Wind-Data-v1/docs/METHODOLOGY.md

 1. Introduction
 -------------------------------------------------------------------------------

-WindDatas retrieves, processes and analyses historical wind data from multiple observed and modeled sources.
+Wind Data retrieves, processes and analyses historical wind data from multiple observed and modeled sources.
 Because each dataset has different temporal resolution, averaging period, reference height and metadata quality, the pipeline applies normalization steps before combining or comparing sources.